Pyprohly/reddit-api-doc-notes/docs/api-reference/subreddit.rst

    :escape: \

    "action","string","Either `sub` or `unsub`.
 Default if not specified: `unsub`."
-   "sr","string","A comma separated list of subreddit full ID36s (prefixed with)."
+   "sr","string","A comma separated list of subreddit full ID36s (prefixed with `t5_`)."
    "sr_name","string","A comma separated list of subreddit names."
    "skip_initial_defaults","boolean","Prevent automatically subscribing the user to the current set of defaults when they take their first subscription."